neechbear/dotfiles-example/README.md

 ## Installation

   1. Create a new repository named `rcfiles` on your preferred Git hosting solution.
-A private repository is reccomended if you plan to customise your rcfiles with any sensitive data.
+A private repository is recommended if you plan to customise your rcfiles with any sensitive data.

   2. Download the `dotfiles-example` files.